Skip to navigation Skip to content

 For more information, see Carer Adjustment Payment (CAP) for carers of young children.

-The Resources page contains links to information for carers on the Services Australia website and a table comparing CP with CA.
+The Resources page contains a link to information for carers on the Services Australia website.

 Claiming Carer Payment (CP) and/or Carer Allowance (CA)